Data-Driven Integration Kernels for Interpretable Nonlocal Operator Learning: Example Implementation

 To evaluate the role of nonlocal information, we prescribe in advance the extent of spatial, vertical, and temporal context available to the model when predicting precipitation at a location $(\mathbf{x}_0,t_0)$.
 A model is considered \emph{nonlocal} along a given dimension if it is allowed to depend on predictor values within a fixed domain around $(\mathbf{x}_0,t_0)$ along that dimension.
-Horizontal nonlocality corresponds to a $3 \times 3$ neighborhood of adjacent grid cells centered on $\mathbf{x}_0$ (9 grid cells total), vertical nonlocality corresponds to pressure levels between 1,000 and 500~hPa (16 levels total), and temporal nonlocality corresponds to access to the current timestep together with the six preceding timesteps (7 hours total).
+Horizontal nonlocality corresponds to a $3 \times 3$ neighborhood of adjacent grid cells centered on $\mathbf{x}_0$ (9 grid cells total), vertical nonlocality corresponds to pressure levels between 1{,}000 and 500~hPa (16 levels total), and temporal nonlocality corresponds to access to the current timestep together with the six preceding timesteps (7 hours total).
 Models that are local along a given dimension depend only on predictor values within the current grid cell, at the current timestep, and at the lowest pressure level above the local surface.
 All models are trained and evaluated on an identical set of horizontal locations and timesteps for which the full required nonlocal context is available.
-Prediction locations lacking the necessary horizontal, vertical, or temporal domains, due to proximity to domain boundaries or insufficient temporal coverage, are excluded from all experiments.
+Prediction locations lacking the necessary horizontal, vertical, or temporal context, due to proximity to domain boundaries or insufficient temporal coverage, are excluded from all experiments.

 We use a chronological split with data from 2000--2014 for training, 2015--2017 for validation, and 2018--2020 for testing.
-All variables except land fraction (since it is time-invariant and bounded in $[0,1]$) are standardized using training set means and standard deviations, with precipitation log1p-transformed prior to standardization to reduce the influence of extremes and improve training stability.
+All variables except land fraction (which is time-invariant and bounded in $[0,1]$) are standardized using training set means and standard deviations.
+Precipitation is transformed using $\log(1+y)$ prior to standardization to reduce the influence of extremes and improve training stability, and all losses and reported skill metrics are evaluated in this standardized log-transformed precipitation space.

 Figure~\ref{fig:schematic} provides a schematic overview of the kernel modeling framework implemented in this study.

 \FloatBarrier

 \FloatBarrier